yesdevnull/homebridge-mitsubishi-aircon-au-nz/README.md

   this feature is not extensively tested.
 - Set desired temperature
 - Obtain unit status, e.g. power, mode, room temperature and desired temperature.
+**NEW**
+- Allows control of Zones in ducted Mitsubishi Units.
+Each Zone will be exposed as a seperate fan accessory in HomeKit.

-This project is a hobby project and was created to address the need for a stable plugin in AU/NZ to control Mitsubishi Air Conditioners.
-It was possible due to the great reverse engineering effort done by these folks: [NovaGL/diy-melview](https://github.com/NovaGL/diy-melview).
+This original project by aurc was created to address the need for a stable plugin in AU/NZ to control Mitsubishi Air Conditioners. https://github.com/aurc/melview-mitsubishi-au-nz/ It would not have been possible without the great reverse engineering effort done by these folks: [NovaGL/diy-melview](https://github.com/NovaGL/diy-melview).

 Also note that the [Homebridge](https://homebridge.io/) put together excellent developer documentation which made it possible to get up and running quickly (e.g.